Travel Speech Language Pathologist (SLP) - $2,208 to $2,345 per week in Mishawaka, IN

 Employee-Referral incentive for qualifying positions

-The Senior Managing Speech Language Pathologist provides evaluation and treatment of expressive and receptive language abilities, cognitive skills, and oral motor functioning in a variety of settings.
-They provide treatment plans and outcomes reflected in each child's treatment plan and Individual Family Service Plan if applicable (in Indiana only), using therapeutic modalities and procedures to maintain/increase skills.
-The Senior Managing Speech Language Pathologist also communicates with staff and families regarding results of the evaluation, treatment, and progress, provides parent training, and makes suggestions for home programming.
+The Speech and Language Pathologist provides evaluations of expressive and receptive language abilities, cognitive skills, feeding skills, and oral motor functioning, in a variety of settings.
+They provide treatment plans and outcomes as reflected in each child's Individual Family Service Plan, using therapeutic modalities and procedures to maintain/increase skills.
+The Speech-Language Pathologist also consults with other professional staff and families regarding results of evaluations, treatment and progress, and make suggestions for a classroom or home programming.

 Requirements